Faculty Poster Session for Scholarship of Teaching and Learning

 The Scholarship of Teaching and Learning (SOTL) is a growing area of research and discussion at top universities across the country.

 GWU faculty interested in the systematic inquiry of teaching and learning to present their classroom research, big or small, completed or in progress, at a SoTL Poster Session that will be part of the GWU Teaching Day.
-Details for 2020 are not yet available.

 The Scholarship of Teaching & Learning (SoTL) draws on the reciprocal relationship between teaching and learning and ”encompasses a broad set of practices that engage teachers in looking closely and critically at student learning to improve their own courses and programs, and to share insights with other educators who can evaluate and build on their efforts.”
 (Hutchings, Huber, & Ciccone, 2011, p. xix).